 How long do restorations take?

 - Depending on the factors listed earlier, restorations can take months to several years.

 Do you do modifications?

 We perform many kinds of modifications to meet the customer’s needs.
 These include:

-- Custom car design
+- Custom car design and building.